 How to naturally treat my dog's ear infection at home?

-For cases of minor ear infections, we suggest natural remedies that you can treat your dog with at home, without even visiting a vet.
+For cases of minor ear infections, we suggest natural products that you can help your dog with at home.
 We suggest our homeopathic solution, a cleaning technique based on peroxide or apple cider vinegar, and finally a treatment based on coconut oil.

 If your dog is showing the first signs of an ear infection, this product is for him.

-The homeopathic product EAR INFECTION helps to soothe itching in your furry companion's ears and reduce the redness associated with inflammation.
+The homeopathic product EAR INFECTION can help your dog.
+As a pet parent, you want to help soothe itching in your furry companion's ears and reduce the redness associated with inflammation.

-It helps to heal either liquid or thick secretions in the dog's infected ear and helps cleanse the ear wax.
+This product can be used in case of either liquid or thick secretions in the dog's infected ear and also in case of ear wax.

-This remedy is also effective and safe for several species of animals, including cats.
+This natural product can also be used for several species of animals, including cats.

-Home remedies for ear infections in dogs, without prescriptions
+Home remedies for ear infection in dogs, without prescriptions

+Peroxide as dog ear infection home remedy?
 This commonly known technique is controversial.
-Some veterinarians see this over-the-counter product as a good ear cleaning agent.
+Some veterinarians see this over-the-counter treatment as a good ear cleaning agent.
 Others see its use as risky.
 Read on to understand why.

 I remember as a child my father used this technique to clean MY ears!